jonaspleyer/cellular_raza-homepage/content/showcase/cell-sorting.md

 | Damping Constant | $\lambda$ | $2\text{min}^{-1}$ |
 | Interaction Range | $\xi$ | $1.5 R_i$ |

-## Initial State

-The following table shows the configuration used to solve the system.
+The following table shows additional values which are used to initialize the system.
 In total, 1600 cells with random initial positions and zero velocity were placed inside the domain.

 | Property | Symbol | Value |